suveshpandey/StudyTap/README.md

-# StudyTap - University AI Assistant
+# University AI Assistant

-A full-stack application for a university AI assistant platform that helps students get exam-oriented answers to their questions using Google's Gemini API.
-The platform includes separate portals for students and administrators.
+A full-stack MVP for a university AI assistant application that helps students get exam-oriented answers to their questions using Google's Gemini API.

 ## Tech Stack